nfarhana224/csv-uploader/README.md

 ## 3. Installation (Step-By-Step)

-Using PowerShell to start the installation setup
+Using Windows PowerShell to start the installation setup

 ### Set path location of folder:
 cd C:\